MSU-Libraries/conreboot/README.md

 Conditional Reboot
 ==================
-Ability to trigger a reboot on a Linux server only when preset conditions are met.
+Triggers a reboot on a Linux server when preset conditions are met.
+The primary condition is that the server indicates that it needs to be rebooted.
+Other conditions are defined in a config file on the server.

 **Requirements:**
  - Bash